AAtkinsonQA/SpringWP/README.md

 ### Unit Tests

 Unit tests are performed by running each accessible function in isolation to one another, allowing for logic checks in order to highlight if any new additions or changes to old code will break or disrupt already working features.
-This is possible because of Mockito, which essentially replicates return types for functions are requiring external data, therefore any logic will still be applied, but you are testing whether or not things would function and return with expected values.
+This is possible because of Mockito, which essentially replicates return types for functions requiring external data, therefore any logic will still be applied, but you are testing whether or not things would function and return with expected values.
 A total of 4 unit tests were performed, all returning successful.

 ### Integration Tests